mesropjanoyan/Discovery-Assistant/README.md

 ## About The Project

-This project is designed to cut down the "busywork" and cognitive load associated with planning and running effective product discovery sessions.
+This project is designed to cut down the busywork and cognitive load associated with planning and running effective product discovery sessions.
 It's built on the principle that a great workshop, like a film, has three distinct phases:

 1.  **Pre-Facilitation (Planning):** What's our goal?
 What's the problem?
 Who needs to be there?
 2.  **Facilitation (Execution):** How do we run the session effectively?